 She has applied for Personal Independence Payments and helped others successfully apply including success in person for someone else at a tribunal.She has used Access to Work over the years in job roles.

 Growing up she had difficulties with self esteem, confidence, speaking up, issues being comfortable with her disability, she faced some barriers and problems finding strategies, she faced some set backs, like everyone made some mistakes but has learnt effective approaches to overcoming her difficulties, some of these difficulties and set backs also played a part in thinking up and designing this site.
+She found growing up people however well meant at times underestimated her and made incorrect assumptions to often on topics like future careers, she had to adjust to changes in mobility and problems such as learning to drive due to eyesight issues.
+She did not know of options and at times felt left behind.
+She did not know of help like Access to Work and felt frustrated as she faced changes in her mobility meaning tasks like using using public transport with friends became very very hard, leading to some significant accidents.
+She now wants people to always know their options having not always had herself the correct information.
 She now works with others with SEND helping them with education, employ-ability and life skills who have themselves helped her develop confidence.
 She struggled when younger finding paid work so spent a long time in education.

 It is also about being open to suggestions sometimes it is the smallest piece of advice that could have easily not been said or listened too, or the disability product you could easily of not been open to try that has the biggest of impacts but first you must know what support is available and be open to other people’s suggestions, while still making up your own mind!
 We now need your help, do you know of any links, resources, do you have ideas?